 Side effects of Fentanyl withdrawal

 Once the body develops a tolerance to Fentanyl, it functions as if the presence of the drug in the system is normal.
+This can be also one of the transdermal patch side effects, even if it’s legitimate medicine.
 Users experience uncomfortable withdrawal symptoms when they stop taking the drug as the system struggles to readjust itself.
 The symptoms can appear between 6 and 36 hours after the last dose.
 Some of the initial withdrawal symptoms users experience include;

 - Muscle pain and cramps